 The Spa Café serves tasty, healthy fare in a bistro setting

-The exclusive Triple Vitality treatment reflects the hotel’s heritage and healing traditions of the Orient
+The arrangement of treatments reflects the hotel’s heritage and healing traditions of the Orient

-For two treatments unique to The Spa at Mandarin Oriental, Boston, Holtz drew inspiration from her surroundings.
+For two treatments unique to The Spa at Mandarin Oriental, Boston, Lara drew inspiration from her surroundings.
 The New England Retreat, a 110-minute stress-busting scrub and massage, uses native ingredients – including calendula, St John’s Wort, and marshmallow – to battle tension, eye-strain, and work-related complaints such as ‘Blackberry hand’.
-The Commonwealth Comforter, a 110-minute skin replenishing and hydrating exfoliation, massage and facial, was inspired in part by Holtz’s first day at work in January 2008, which saw eight inches of snow.
-Each element of the treatment does a number on urban-induced anxiety.
+Each element of the Commonwealth Comforter, a 110-minute skin replenishing and hydrating exfoliation, massage and facial, does a number on urban-induced anxiety.

 For my own treatment, the Commonwealth Comforter, I was led into a serene room by my therapist, Lana.
 The experience began with the signature foot ritual, a Mandarin Oriental custom of greeting guests with a foot bath and massage.
 After that, Lana began with a full-body exfoliation using a coffee and frankincense scrub; nearly two hours later, she ended with a lymphatic drainage facial massage.